bcwood/norm/README.md

 - Norm assumes that your object and property names map directly to your table and column names.
 - Norm uses the following naming conventions _(note that name-matching is **not** case sensitive)_:
   - The primary key field (required) is either `Id` or `<TypeName>Id`.
-  - The created timestamp (optional) is either `created`, `createdate`, or `createdon`.
+  - The created timestamp (optional) is either `Created`, `CreateDate`, or `CreatedOn`.
 This field will automatically be set when a record is inserted.
-  - The updated timestamp (optional) is either `updated`, `updatedate`, or `updatedon`.
+  - The updated timestamp (optional) is either `Updated`, `UpdateDate`, or `UpdatedOn`.
 This field will automatically be set when a record is updated.